Entry requirements

 Want to study a criminology Master’s in Birmingham?
 Our MA Criminology degree is open to graduates from all subjects.

-Our MA Criminology course has been designed for both recent graduates and practitioners who wish to develop their understanding of the debates surrounding crime and the criminal justice system.
+Our MA Criminology degree is open to graduates from all subjects.
+Our course has been designed for both recent graduates and practitioners who wish to develop their understanding of the debates surrounding crime and the criminal justice system.
 It offers an exciting opportunity to study both theoretical criminology and the more applied aspects of criminology and criminal justice issues.

 The course has three formal stages:

-• Those proceeding to the Master's stage will be required to complete an extended project to be determined individually.
+- Those proceeding to the Master's stage will be required to complete an extended research project to be determined individually

-Full-time students will complete all these stages in one year.
-Part-time students would normally complete the diploma and masters stages over two years.
+If you study full-time you will complete all these stages in one year.
+If you study part-time you would normally complete the diploma and masters stages over two years.

 The precise nature of sessions and delivery will vary with the year, the cohort of students, and the general and specific experience possessed by individual students.
 The course team also makes increasing use of the University’s virtual learning environment, Moodle, where teaching staff will upload lecture notes, web links, video courses and extracts from academic sources.
 Moodle is also used for general announcements and communication with a group of students, many of whom are unlikely to be on campus every day.

-The course has a strong link with research practice, and will help you develop and understand the principles and practice of research, as well as enabling you to form judgements on the relative merits of, and relationships between, different research tools and methods.
+The academic staff who teach on this course are highly research active, and will help you develop and understand the principles and practice of research, as well as enabling you to form judgements on the relative merits of, and relationships between, different research tools and methods.
 You will also develop the capability to design, manage and disseminate a research project to a professional standard.

 Information for international students